“You hold him down while we knife him, and then we’ll all go out for ice cream and strippers.”Dean Winchester, Supernatural

 The Social Eight

-Social 8s are looking for the experience of Essential Power through relationships and having a strong influence on other people.
-They have immense energy for other people and are the most personable, approachable eights.
+Social Eights are looking for the experience of Essential Power through relationships and having a strong influence on other people.
+Social Eights tend to have immense energy for other people and tend to be the most personable, approachable Eights.
 They are classic protectors and find fulfillment in mentoring, advocating for others, and helping others find their own power.

-They want to make a big splash within their community, to impact friends and family alike.
-This desire is harnessed positively or negatively, in being of service to others or for megalomaniacal fantasies, control, and manipulation underpinned by a sense of entitlement to others’ respect and attention.
+Social Eights want to make a big splash within their community, to impact friends and family alike.
+This desire can be harnessed positively or negatively, for being of service to others or for megalomaniacal fantasies, control, manipulation underpinned by a sense of entitlement to others’ respect and attention.

-They stave off fears of abandonment and ostracization by being the instigating centerpiece or ringleader that provides their group, organization, family, or friends a sense of meaning or mission.
-They set agendas for others for the purpose of keeping people together, which results in them becoming leaders.
-However, they will unconsciously assume others are rejecting them with the same ferocity they are rejecting their own vulnerability.
-In place of being able to maintain relationships on the basis of personal connection, they use provocation, stirring up drama, and forcing their way into others lives as a way to remain on others social radar.
+Social Eights stave off fears of abandonment and ostracization by being the instigating centerpiece or ringleader that provides their group, organization, family, or friends a sense of meaning or mission.
+They often set agendas for others for the purpose of keeping people together, which results in them becoming de facto leaders.
+However, they will unconsciously assume others are rejecting them with the same ferocity they are rejecting their own vulnerability, and in place of being able to maintain relationships on the basis of personal connection, they will use provocation, stirring up drama, and forcing their way into others lives as a way to remain on others’ social radar.